A Cartesian grid-based boundary integral method for moving interface problems: Kernel-free boundary integral method

 where $\mathbf{C}_{i,j}$ and $D_{i,j}$ are correction terms, which are linear combinations of jump values $[u]$, $[v]$, $[p]$, $[u_x]$, $[u_y]$, $\cdots$.
 The resulting linear system \eqref{eqn:crc-mac-fds} is solved with an efficient V-cycle geometric multigrid method with the Distributive Gauss-Seidel (DGS) smoother \cite{BRANDT197953,BRANDT1992151}.

-\begin{remark} Since particular solution parts have higher regularity, classical numerical approaches, such as finite difference methods, finite element methods, and spectral methods, can be applied.
-In this work, the particular parts are also solved with a five-point central difference scheme and the MAC scheme without any correction terms near the interface. \end{remark}
+\begin{remark} Since particular solutions, such as $T_1$, $(\mathbf{u}_1,p_1)$, have high regularity, classical numerical approaches, such as finite difference methods, finite element methods, and spectral methods, can be applied without corrections.
+In this work, we apply the five-point central difference scheme to solve $T_1$ and the MAC scheme to solve $(\mathbf{u}_1,p_1)$. \end{remark}